In this series of tutorials, I will show you how you can create sounds and soundscapes common in Chill Out and Ambient music using FL Studio.

 Next, add Fruity Reeverb and program it like this: Decay to 8.7 seconds, HighDamping to OFF, Color to Warmer, HighCut to OFF, LowCut to OFF and Reverb signal level to 14%.

 This is a kind of big reverb as well.
-Turning LowCut and HighCut off ensures that no frequencies wont be attenuated from the input signal (as that kind of cutting isn’t needed in this case) and disabling HighDamping disables the damping of the high frequencies in the reverb signal (yeah, I actually want those high frequency reverb signals to exist in this sound example).
+Turning LowCut and HighCut off ensures that no frequencies won’t be attenuated from the input signal (as that kind of cutting isn’t needed in this case) and disabling HighDamping disables the damping of the high frequencies in the reverb signal (yeah, I actually want those high-frequency reverb signals to existing in this sound example).

 And finally, drop another instance of Fruity Phaser to the end of the effect chain.
 Idea is to try to reduce those slightly metallic tones (caused mostly by Reverb) with a fast (but subtle) phasing effect – almost like vibrato.
 Set the Phaser like this: Sweep freq. to 0.9 (that’s fast), Min depth to 0.03, Max dept to 0.4, Freq Range to Large, Stereo to 0.5, Nr.stages to 12, Feedback to 0, Dry-wet level to 95% wet, Output gain to 1.0dB: